dasch-swiss/dsp-api/docs/05-internals/design/api-v2/content-wrappers.md

 A read wrapper can be wrapped in another read wrapper; for example, a `ReadResourceV2` contains `ReadValueV2` objects.

-In general, Knora API v2 responders deal only with the internal schema.
+In general, DSP-API v2 responders deal only with the internal schema.
 (The exception is `OntologyResponderV2`, which can return ontology information that exists only in an external schema.)
 Therefore, a content class needs to be able to convert itself from the internal schema to an external schema